COVID-19 (Coronavirus): information for small business owners

 I’m struggling with my rent.

-Speak with an expert about your obligations under retail or commercial leases, and advice on dealing with any landlord and tenant issues.
-Call 1300 795 534 or contact us.
+Speak with an expert about your obligations under retail or commercial leases, and get advice on dealing with any landlord and tenant issues.
+Apply for a mediation.

 I need advice on consumer rights (e.g. event cancellations, refunds, delayed orders).